drseg/swift-fsm/README.md

 #### Working on the Main Actor

-Though the `FSM` class will work transparently on the main actor if its methods are called from a main actor context, until Swift provides a way of unifying polymorphic actor behaviour across an entire class and beyond, Swift FSM also provides a convenience wrapper `FSM<State, Event>.Isolated`, which is annotated `@MainActor` to allow the compiler to prevent access from any other context without having to use the optional runtime checker built in to the `FSM`.
+Though `FSM` runs on the main actor if its methods are called from it, until Swift provides a way of unifying polymorphic actor behaviour across an entire class, Swift FSM also provides a convenience wrapper `FSM<State, Event>.Isolated`, annotated `@MainActor` to allow the compiler to enforce isolation without having to use the optional runtime checker.

-In most situations however, there will be no difference between the concurrency behaviour of either `FSM` or `FSM.Isolated` in a main actor context - `Isolated` simply guards against an unlikely but possible technicality at compile time.
-The following illustrates some of the nuances of this system (when compiled in Swift 6 Language Mode):
+In most situations however, there will be no difference between the behaviour of `FSM` or `FSM.Isolated` in a main actor context - `Isolated` simply guards against an unlikely edge case at compile time.

+Some of the nuances of the system (when compiled in Swift 6 Language Mode):

 ```swift
 @MainActor